Cornwall Seal Videos

 Kayaking Godrevy Seals – Getting close to curious seals

 Close up encounters with the seals in a Kayak around Godrevy Island and Beach.
 Kayaking Godrevy Seals There is a large colony of seals at Godrevy and you can normally spot one if you take a few minutes to stop and watch when walking along the coast path.
 Please take care on the cliffs and do NOT walk and watch at the same time!
-Take some binoculars, step off the path [...]
+Take some binoculars, step off the path a [...]

 Seals hauled out at Godrevy – The Fascinating sight of a seal colony